hazelcast/hazelcast/hazelcast-documentation/src/ExecutionCancellation.md

 ### Execution Cancellation

 A task in the code you execute in a cluster might take longer than expected.
 If you cannot stop/cancel that task, it will keep eating your resources.

-The standard Java executor framework solves this problem with the `cancel()` API and by encouraging us to code and design for cancellations.
-That is a highly ignored part of software development.
+To cancel a task, you can use the standard Java executor framework's `cancel()` API.
+This framework encourages us to code and design for cancellations, a highly ignored part of software development.

+#### Example Task to Cancel

+The Fibanacci callable class below calculates the Fibonacci number for a given number.
+In the `calculate` method, we check if the current thread is interrupted so that the code can respond to cancellations once the execution is started.

 ```java
 public class Fibonacci<Long> implements Callable<Long>, Serializable {